terraci init

 Interactive Mode (Default)

-- CI provider (GitLab CI or GitHub Actions)
+- Basics — CI provider (GitLab CI or GitHub Actions), Terraform binary (Terraform or OpenTofu)

-- Directory structure pattern
+- Structure — directory structure pattern

 Non-Interactive Mode